-- 1. Minimum of one year of experience on the Project as a non-coordinator working team member. - 2.
-Understanding of standards development procedures and Software & Tools. - 3.
+- 5. Minimum of one year of experience on the Project as a non-coordinator working team member.
+A coordinator must understand the interrelationships between the primary societal systems. - 6.
+Understanding of standards development procedures and Software & Tools. - 7.
 Understanding of habitat service system procedures and Software & Tools.